scala-phase/scalathon/2012/outline.md

 We are hoping to provide breakfast and lunch, funding permitting.

-At 10:00pm anyone with the energy can head over to a local pub for a happy hour.

 ## Sunday ##

 Sunday we'll be hacking 9am-5pm.
-Throughout the day there will be [enrichment talks](talks.html) in the auditorium.
-These won't be the kind of academic talks you would see at Scala Days.
+Throughout the day there will be [enrichment talks](talks.html).
+These won't be the kind of academic talks you would see at Scala Days or the Northeast Scala Symposium.
 Instead, they will focus on Scalathon's goal of helping Scala developers contribute to the language and its libraries.
 Many Sunday talks will be tutorials on:

 * advanced functional programming patterns
 * Scala internals